magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 The Buddha, when he first left his home in search of liberation, was probably not really sure what to do, much like us.
 He tried many ways to develop his wisdom.
-He looked for teachers, such as to practise meditation – right leg on left leg, right hand on left hand, body erect, eyes closed, letting go of everything until he was able to attain a high level of absorption ().[^1] But when he came out of that samādhi his old thinking came up and he would attach to it just as before.
+He looked for teachers, such as Uddaka Rāmaputta to practise meditation – right leg on left leg, right hand on left hand, body erect, eyes closed, letting go of everything until he was able to attain a high level of absorption (samādhi).[^1] But when he came out of that samādhi his old thinking came up and he would attach to it just as before.
 Seeing this, he knew that wisdom had not yet arisen.
 His understanding had not yet penetrated to the truth, it was still incomplete, still lacking.
 Seeing this he nonetheless gained some understanding – that this was not yet the summation of practice – but he left that place to look for a new teacher.

 When the Buddha left his old teacher he didn’t condemn him, he did as the bee does, it takes nectar from the flower without damaging the petals.

-The Buddha then proceeded to study with and attained an even higher state of samādhi, but when he came out of that state Bimba and Rāhula[^2] came back into his thoughts again, the old memories and feelings came up again.
+The Buddha then proceeded to study with Ālāra Kālāma and attained an even higher state of samādhi, but when he came out of that state Bimba and Rāhula[^2] came back into his thoughts again, the old memories and feelings came up again.
 He still had lust and desire.
 Reflecting inward he saw that he still hadn’t reached his goal, so he left that teacher also.
 He listened to his teachers and did his best to follow their